History of lighthouses

-The history of lighthouses refers to the development of the use of towers, buildings, or other types of structure, as an aid to navigation for maritime pilots at sea or on inland waterways.
+The History of Lighthouses refers to the development of the use of towers, buildings, or other types of structures as an aid to navigation for maritime pilots at sea or on inland waterways.

 Premodern era

 Before the development of clearly defined ports, mariners were guided by fires built on hilltops.
-Since raising the fire would improve the visibility, placing the fire on a platform became a practice that led to the development of the lighthouse.
+Since raising the fire would improve visibility, placing the fire on a platform became a practice that led to the development of the lighthouse.
 In antiquity, the lighthouse functioned more as an entrance marker to ports than as a warning signal for reefs and promontories, unlike many modern lighthouses.
-Excavation at Kuntasi on the coast of what is now India has revealed a square watch tower with a ramp which would have originally been 10–12 meters which was used to guide boats coming to Kuntasi from Rann of Kutch, possibility of it being lighthouse cannot be ruled out.
+Excavation at Kuntasi on the coast of India has revealed a square watch tower with a ramp which would have originally been 10–12 meters, used to guide boats coming to Kuntasi from Rann of Kutch.
+The possibility of it being a lighthouse cannot be ruled out.
 If so, the lighthouse would date from about 2000 BCE.